pkhabazi/matthiaslischka.at/_posts/2018-12-03-github-jekyll-best-practice.md

 tags: [GitHub, Jekyll]
 ---
 My blog is based on [Jekyll](https://jekyllrb.com/), markdown files transformed to static html, hosted on [GitHub Pages](https://pages.github.com/).
 I just now changed the theme I use.
 Thereupon I optimized the way I arrange my repositories around that.

 ![Jekyll + GitHub]({{ "/assets/2018-12-03-github-jekyll-best-practice.png"}})
 Up until now I used to fork a [Jekyll](https://jekyllrb.com/) theme.
-With that I could add my personal content and still pull-request changes back to the original.
-When I wanted to change the theme now I realized that I can not change the fork.
+With that I could add my personal content and still pull-request changes back to the origin.
+When I now wanted to change the theme I realized that I can not change the fork.
 It will always be a fork from the first theme I used.
 GitHub itself states in its helpfiles that you have to contact the support team if you want to change a fork to a self-standig repo.
 I did not want to harass them with my little problem.

 ## My solution
  - Create a new empty repo on GitHub that will be your blog